Virtuant/hadoop-admin-2019/docs/import-using-sqoop.md

 The very advantage is we can type the sqoop import arguments in any order with respect to one another.
 However, when it comes to the Hadoop generic arguments, those must precede any import arguments only.

-Basically, here all the arguments are grouped into collections which are organized by function.
+First, here all the arguments are grouped into collections which are organized by function.
 However, some collections are present in several tools here.
 For example, the “common” arguments.

 | Argument	| Description |
 | ---- | ----|